Ochetellus glaber: Taxonomy

 Ochetellus glaber was originally described as Hypoclinea glabra by Austrian entomologist Gustav Mayr in his "Myrmecologische studien" in 1862.
-The ant was described from syntype workers and males Mayr collected from Sydney, Australia, now preserved in the Natural History Museum, London.
-Its placement in Hypoclinea was relatively short, as Mayr transferred it to the genus Iridomyrmex as Iridomyrmex glaber in 1865.
-Its placement in Iridomyrmex was accepted for more than a century, until entomologist Steve Shattuck revised the genus in 1992 and transferred the ant into a new genus, Ochetellus.
-He also designated O. glaber as the type species of the genus.
+He described it from syntype workers and males that he collected from Sydney, Australia, and which are preserved in the Natural History Museum, London.
+Mayr transferred it to the genus Iridomyrmex as Iridomyrmex glaber in 1865.
+Its placement in Iridomyrmex was accepted for more than a century, until entomologist Steve Shattuck revised the genus in 1992 and transferred the species to a new genus, Ochetellus.
+He designated O. glaber as the type species of the genus.
 In 2011, evidence emerged that O. glaber represents a species complex, indicating that the current taxa may need to be split.

-O. glaber has two synonyms, Iridomyrmex itoi and Iridomyrmex itoi abbotti.
-I. itoi was described as a separate species, while I. itoi abbotti was recognised as a subspecies.
-The subspecies was short-lived, and was synonymised with I. itoi in 1910, and in the 1950s I. itoi was first noted to be similar to O. glaber.
+O. glaber has two synonyms, Iridomyrmex itoi, and the subspecies Iridomyrmex itoi abbotti.
+The subspecies was synonymised with I. itoi in 1910.
+In the 1950s I. itoi was first noted to be similar to O. glaber.
 Despite the similarities, I. itoi remained a valid species until a 1995 publication confirmed its synonymy with O. glaber.

 It is commonly known as the black house ant or the tramp ant.